macroadster/story-teller/README.md

 * Model Parameters: Adjust the model's hyperparameters (e.g., d_model, num_heads, num_layers) in train.py to experiment with different model configurations.
 * Vocabulary Size: Modify the vocab_size parameter in train_sentencepiece_tokenizer to change the size of the SentencePiece vocabulary.
 * Generation Parameters: Change the temperature and max_length parameters in the generate_sci_fi_story function to control the generation process.
-* Device selection: Change the device string, to use cuda, mps or cpu.
+* Device selection: Change the device string, to use mps or cpu.

 #### Model Files